ni/niveristand-telemetry-custom-device/Source/Theory of Operation/Theory of Operation.md

 # RT DRIVER

 The following diagram illustrates how the Telemetry Custom Device uses an asynchronous loop to execute with respect to the PCL and how the Telemetry communicates to the asynchronous loop via RT FIFOs.
-To view the code used to launch the loop, open the Initialize Logger VI from the "Engine\Init\Initialize Logger.vi".

 ![RT Driver Diagram](./Resources/RT_Driver_VI_Diagram.png)